Skip to content

 Pablo Picasso

 Just because children possess less knowledge of how the world works, that doesn’t mean they can’t have ideas for practical and useful inventions.
 In fact, many people believe that children are capable of being particularly creative for the simple reason that they don’t yet know how difficult many things are, and are therefore able to imagine much more than adults.
-In fact, there are plenty of things we enjoy on an everyday basis that were invented by children or teenagers.
-And if their creativity doesn’t deserve recognition, what does?
-National Kid Inventors’ Day is the day we celebrate all the kids who dared to defy the world and come up with better solutions than all of the adults before them.

 History of National Kid Inventors’ Day

-The date chosen to celebrate this day, January 17th, was no accident—it is the anniversary of renowned polymath, politician and child inventor Benjamin Franklin’s birthday.
+The date chosen to celebrate was no accident—it is the anniversary of renowned polymath, politician and child inventor Benjamin Franklin’s birthday.
 Due to his countless other achievements, many people don’t know that when Franklin was just 12 years old, he invented the world’s first swim flippers, making him a great role model for every child who dreams of making something nobody has ever seen before.
-Over the centuries, other children have invented many other things we continue to use today, such as popsicles (a very tasty accident!), the trampoline and ear muffs.
-Perhaps one of the most impressive things invented by a child is the language of the blind now used the world over, Braille.
-Louis Braille, its inventor, lost his vision in a tragic accident at age 3 and spent his early teen years developing his new language while studying at The National Institute for Blind Youth in Paris.

 Almost 200 years later, American teen Ryan Patterson also improved the lives of the disabled when he invented a glove with special sensors that translates the hand motions of American Sign Language into written words on a digital display.

-How to celebrate National Kid Inventors’ Day
+How to Celebrate National Kid Inventors’ Day

-If you have children, National Kid Inventors’ Day could easily turn out to be one of the most educational and at the same time fun days you’ve ever spent together.
-Children’s minds are yet unlimited by the knowledge of what’s possible and what’s not, and as sometimes just believing that something is possible is enough to make it so, you may be truly astounded at the ideas your children come up with.
-Who knows, perhaps you are unwittingly living under the same roof as a potential Ben Franklin?
 The National Kid Inventors’ Day website also offers plenty of fun ideas on how to spend this day creatively and productively, such as taking part in a rubber band contest for young inventors.
-If you live nearby a museum, National Kid Inventors’ Day is also the perfect day to take your children there to look at all of the amazing things people have made over the ages that can serve as inspiration to them.
+If you live nearby a museum, this is also the perfect day to take your children there to look at all of the amazing things people have made over the ages that can serve as inspiration to them.

 However you decide to spend this day, be sure to raise awareness about how much children can achieve and encourage them to reach for the stars!